-The driver is then asked to return the form to the DMV.
+You are then asked to return the form to the DMV.
 The Department reviews the document and then decides whether to impose a license suspension.

 - an examination, and

-- a completion of the form.
+- completion of the form.

 3. Does a condition have to be related to driving for a suspension?